 The financial statements have been prepared in accordance with the Indian Accounting Standards (referred to as "Ind AS") prescribed under Section 133 of the Companies Act, 2013 (CA 2013) read with the Companies (Indian Accounting Standards) Rules as amended from time to time.
-Effect on account of first time Adoption of Ind AS was provided in the Financial Statements for the year ended March 31, 2019 b) Basis of preparation and presentation
+Effect on account of first time Adoption of Ind AS was provided in the Financial Statements for the year ended March 31, 2019.

-These Financial Statements were approved by the Board of Directors and authorised for issue on July 9, 2020
+These Financial Statements are approved by the Board of Directors and authorised for issue on June 16, 2021.